On the Keevash-Knox-Mycroft Conjecture: Proof of Theorem

 \textbf{Organization.} The rest of this paper is organized as follows.
 Note that it remains to prove Lemma~\ref{lem:partition} and Theorem~\ref{thm_structural}.
-We collect and prove a number of auxiliary results in Section 5, and give a proof of Lemma~\ref{lem:partition} in Section 6.
-In Section 7, we prove an absorbing lemma, which is an important component of the proof of Theorem~\ref{thm_structural}.
+We collect and prove a number of auxiliary results and give a proof of Lemma~\ref{lem:partition} in Section 5.
+In Section 6, we give two absorption lemmas, which are used in the algorithmic proof of Theorem~\ref{thm:coverbut} in Section 7.
 The proof of Theorem~\ref{thm_structural} is presented in Section 8.